How to Care for a Queen Bee in a Cage

 Queen cage from a package of bees image.

-Having a few workers from the colony she came out of to feed and groom her is a good thing.
+The 2-3 attendants are workers from the colony she came out of.
+They feed and groom her.

 What if the attendants are dead!
 Yes, that does happen and it is no cause for alarm.
 Bees die every day and there is no way of knowing how old those attendants are.